 Seattle Milk Fund

 Donors may designate Seattle Milk Fund by writing our name on their United Way work place giving campaign card.
-Seattle Milk Fund can also be a designated recipient during employee giving drives at Microsoft, Boeing and other local employers.
+Seattle Milk Fund can also be a designated recipient during employee giving drives through Microsoft, Boeing, King County, Washington state, Adobe, Google, Morgan Stanley, United Way, and other local employers.
 Please call the office if you have questions.
-If you are an employer and would like a presentation by Seattle Milk Fund, please call Traci Russell at 206-526-7034.
+If you are an employer and would like a presentation by Seattle Milk Fund, please call Inga Paige at 206-526-7034.

 Gifts given in honor of a deceased friend or relative are also welcomed with our sincere condolences.
-A card is sent to the family indicating who gave the memorial, and we send a letter/tax receipt to the donor.
+A card is sent to the family indicating who gave the memorial, and we send a letter/receipt to the donor.

 To make a secure online donation using your credit card.